Welcome to New Brunswick Public School in the Anglophone East School District (ASD-E). We look forward to meeting you and your child / children.

 1. Student’s Original Birth Certificate (Shows parent names with certified translation to English if needed)

-2. Proof of legal status in Canada (student) (Please bring the original)
+2. Proof of legal status in Canada (student and parent/legal guardian) (Please bring the original)

 For new immigrant /worker / student / refugee / diplomat, provide: